andreArtelt/ceml/docs/advanced.rst

 Advanced
 *********

-ceml can be easily extended and all major components can be customized to fit the users needs.
+CEML can be easily extended and all major components can be customized to fit the users needs.

 Below is a (non-exhaustive) list of some (common) use cases: